ckcollab/ericcarmichael/content/python interview tests.md

 X and framework Y.

 Instead, the applicant should be encouraged to use whatever strategy they see fit to solve the problem and then they should be tasked with explaining *why* they chose that route.
-Often times when you meet a new programmer, they have a few tricks up their sleeve you may have never seen before!
+Often times when you meet someonew new, they have a few tricks up their sleeve you may have never seen before!

 ### Another bad experience I had